 Share GRIB files with Air Share [Update]

 More and more of you have adopted the Iridium GO! for its easy way to request GRIB files, directly from Weather4D and some other applications.
 But some also want to transfer these files to a PC to import them into Windows software. (as you know, no one is perfect !).
 An easy solution is available : the messaging app Air Share, compatible iOS/iPadOS (¹).
-[Update 30 mars 2022] Warning : the application has changed its identifier code on the AppStore.
+[Update 30 th 2022] Warning : the application has changed its identifier code on the AppStore.
 Read more …

 ECMWF weather data soon open to public [3rd part]

-Trafalgar Hit for the flagship of European meteorology, despite Brexit and contrary to what had been planned (¹), on April European Center for Medium-Range Weather Forecast will stay in England !
+Trafalgar Hit for the flagship of European meteorology, despite Brexit and contrary to what had been planned (¹), the European Center for Medium-Range Weather Forecast will stay in England !
 Even better, a new headquarter for ECMWF to be fully funded by the UK government through the Department for Business, Energy and Industrial Strategy.
 Proof that the British have gone all out to keep this European scientific hotspot in Reading (²).
 Read more …

 Are GRIB files systematically optimistic ?